gbdev/pandocs/src/Audio_details.md

 ## Game Boy Advance audio

 The APU was reworked pretty heavily for the GBA, which introduces some slightly different behavior:
-- Instead of mixing being done analogically, it's instead done digitally; then, sound is converted to an analog signal and an offset is added (see `SOUNDBIAS` in [GBATEK](http://problemkaputt.de/gbatek.htm#gbasoundcontrolregisters) for more details).
+- Instead of mixing being done by analog circuitry, it's instead done digitally; then, sound is converted to an analog signal and an offset is added (see `SOUNDBIAS` in [GBATEK](http://problemkaputt.de/gbatek.htm#gbasoundcontrolregisters) for more details).
 - This also means that the GBA APU has no DACs.
   Instead, they are emulated digitally such that a disabled "DAC" behaves like an enabled DAC receiving 0 as its input.
 - Additionally, CH3's DAC has its output inverted.
   In particular, this causes the channel to emit a loud spike when disabled; therefore, it's a good idea to "disconnect" the channel using NR51 before accessing wave RAM.

 None of the additional features (more wave RAM, digital FIFOs, etc.) are available to CGB programs.

+[`NR51`]: <#FF25 — NR51: Sound panning>